 The following user controls, indicator and displays are common to all 5L Series load models.
 The purpose and function of each control and indicator is explained in the table below.
 Refer to figure for the location of each control and indicator.
+Note that for purposes of this documentation, the keys are shown below the LCD displays whereas on the actual unit, the keys are to the right of the LCD displays.

 - 1. Model Number and ranges

-- Go/NoGo indicator illuminates if upper or lower limit settings are exceeded.
+- 2. Go/NoGo indicator illuminates if upper or lower limit settings are exceeded.

 - 3. Operating Mode Indicators

 - 4. REMOTE state indicator

-- Multi-purpose 5 digit display -Voltage
+- 5. Multi-purpose 5 digit display - Voltage

-- Multi-purpose 5 digit display -Current
+- 6. Multi-purpose 5 digit display - Current

-- Multi-purpose 5 digit display -Power
+- 7. Multi-purpose 5 digit display - Power

-- 8. MODE selection key
+- 8. MODE selection key LOAD ON/OFF button 9.

-- LOAD ON/OFF button and indicator
+- and indicator 10.
+DYNAMIC mode

-- 10. DYNAMIC mode button and indicator
+- button and indicator 11.
+High or Low Range

-- 11. High or Low Range Selection and indicator
+- Selection and indicator